-Vision Zero - we'll offset the carbon emission of your new SKODA.
+Vision Zero - we'll help to offset the carbon emission of your new SKODA.

 The successful KAROQ model has received an upgrade. ŠKODA has used a more refined design language, sustainable materials, new technologies and a choice of efficient latest-generation EVO engines.

 Since its launch as the second SUV model range in 2017, more than half a million KAROQs have been produced, making the smaller brother of the KODIAQ a mainstay in the ŠKODA line-up.
 The compact SUV is currently on sale in 60 countries.

 The new KAROQ is characterised by the updated design language of ŠKODA’s current SUVs.
 The wider, now hexagonal ŠKODA grille and the new front apron lend the car a rugged look.
 The slightly longer rear spoiler lengthens the body visually and, together with air curtains at the front, aerodynamically optimised alloy wheels and the now covered underbody, reduces the drag coefficient by more than 9 per cent, achieving a cd of 0.30.
 The headlights, which like the tail lights are slimmer, feature a new four-light cluster design and as a first for the KAROQ, are now available with full-LED Matrix technology on request.